Lisbon is the capital and largest city in Portugal, and the second oldest capital in Europe with an estimated population of over 500’000 people.

 Despite being a hilly city all of the main attractions are within fairly easy and reachable walking distance.
 Something we discovered after making the mistake on day one of getting an Uber absolutely everywhere!
 That said, if you struggle with walking up and down hills or just don’t like walking in general, Uber is a great mode of transport if you want to get from A to B very quickly with minimal waiting.
 The drivers were super friendly, quick to collect us and cheap.

-Lisbon also has a fantastic tramway network with six lines that can whiz you around the city whilst giving you that ‘I’m on holiday and doing something completely different’ feeling.
-As well as this there is a Metro which has four lines which is useful to get slightly further out of the city.
+Lisbon also has a fantastic tramway network with six lines that can whiz you around the city whilst giving you that ‘I’m on holiday and doing something completely different feeling.
+As well as this there is a Metro which has four lines which are useful to get slightly further out of the city.

 Lastly, you will see many Tuk Tuk drivers around the city offering up tours or transfers to the city’s main sights.
 They looked really fun, but we found them far too expensive for what they were and gave them a miss.